Aayuzzz/Credit_Card_Transaction_and_Fraud_Analysis/README.md

 Git & GitHub

-🔍 Analysis Performed
+🔍 Key Analysis Performed

 Data cleaning and preprocessing

 Exploratory data analysis (EDA)

-Fraud vs non-fraud transaction comparison
+Fraud vs non-fraud transaction analysis

-High-value and high-risk transaction analysis
+High-value and high-risk fraud identification

 Merchant and category-level fraud analysis

 SQL queries for analytical insights

-Interactive dashboard design in Power BI
+Interactive Power BI dashboard creation

-📊 Dashboard Preview
+📊 Power BI Dashboard

-Due to GitHub’s 100 MB file size limit, the Power BI (.pbix) file is not included.
-Instead, dashboard screenshots are provided below.

-🔹 Dashboard using Original (~1.25M records)

-Dashboard/1.25mil_records(1).png

-Dashboard/1.25mil_records(2).png

-Dashboard/1.25mil_records(3).png

-🔹 Dashboard using Reduced (~15K records)

-Dashboard/15k_records(1).png

-Dashboard/15k_records(2).png

-Dashboard/15k_records(3).png

-These visuals demonstrate that the reduced dataset still preserves key fraud patterns and insights.
+The Power BI dashboard (.pbix) included in this repository provides:

+Fraud rate and transaction KPIs

+Merchant-wise and category-wise fraud analysis

+High-value fraud transaction insights

+Time-based transaction trends

+Interactive filters and slicers

+Note: The dashboard uses the reduced (~15K records) dataset to ensure smooth performance.

 📁 Project Structure
-├── Dashboard/
-│   ├── 1.25mil_records(1).png
-│   ├── 1.25mil_records(2).png
-│   ├── 1.25mil_records(3).png
-│   ├── 15k_records(1).png
-│   ├── 15k_records(2).png
-│   └── 15k_records(3).png
 ├── credit_card_transactions.csv
 ├── eda.ipynb
 ├── queries.sql
+├── fraud_analysis_dashboard.pbix
 ├── .gitattributes
 └── README.md

-🚀 How to Use
+🚀 How to Run This Project

 Clone the repository

-Open eda.ipynb to explore data cleaning and analysis
+Open eda.ipynb to review data cleaning and EDA steps

 Load credit_card_transactions.csv into MySQL or Power BI

-Execute SQL queries from queries.sql
+Execute queries from queries.sql for analysis

-Refer to dashboard screenshots for visualization insights
+Open the .pbix file in Power BI Desktop to explore the dashboard

-⚠️ Note
+⚠️ Disclaimer

 The full 1.25M-record dataset is not included due to size constraints

-This repository is intended for learning, analysis, and portfolio demonstration
+This project is intended for educational and portfolio purposes only

 👤 Author